marcusdesai/marcusdesai.github.io/content/2023/Aug/unsimulated.md

 ### Compatible or Incompatible?

-Following immediately on from this response to determinism, it is a convenient to briefly discuss where this whole position falls in the compatible vs. incompatible distinction.
+Following immediately on from this response to determinism, it's convenient to briefly discuss where this position falls in the compatible vs. incompatible distinction.
 The compatability in question is whether free will is compatible with determinism (let's agree determinism is real for now).[^4] Incompatibilists argue that free will is not compatible with determinism.

 [^4]: Again SEP on [compatibilism](https://plato.stanford.edu/entries/compatibilism/).